natalieytan/natalie-portfolio/readme.md

 * Front-end javascript elements to optimise user experience
     * In the repeated testing of this site, I have grown quite used to the 'light-weight' load-time and feel of static elements
-    * However it is possible to implement javascript to detect scroll position  and implement animations or colour changes based on this.
+    * However it is possible to implement javascript to detect scroll position  and implement animations or colour

 * Deployment on own EC2 instance, with a custom domain

 ## Acknowledgements
-In creating this portfolio, I have my friends, teachers and family to thank.
+In creating this portfolio - I have my friends, teachers and family to thank.
 Through them, I have learnt many things.
-I  have learnt things ranging from how to draw with vectors to how to craft a resume.
-Without their love, laughs and support, this process of crafting this portfolio would not have been enjoyable.
+I  have learnt things ranging from how to draw with vectors, to how to craft a resume.
+Without their love, laughs and support, this process of crafting this portfolio would not have been even half as enjoyable.

 ## Final Product